 For those interested in doing business in Austria, our local company formation agents have prepared all the information necessary for them to get started.

 The Company Act is the main law which provides for the establishment of a business in Austria.
-The first step to register a company is to choose a legal entity from the ones mentioned below:
+The first step for company formation in Austria is to choose a legal entity from the ones mentioned below:

 Our company formation agents in Austria can offer information on the legislation applicable when starting a business in this country.